Edinburgh International Festival,

 It was founded in 1947, after the Second World War, by a group of Edinburgh businessmen and civic leaders.
 As a way of bringing optimism and culture to the city during difficult times, they aimed to put on a world-class event, bringing together audiences and artists from all over the world.

 The International Festival was the original of the 12 main festivals now held annually in Edinburgh, with the rest growing up around it over the years.
 The term ‘Edinburgh Festival’ refers to all 12 festivals collectively.
-Some visitors get confused between the International Festival and Fringe Festival as they are both held in August, but they are run by different organisations and actually have very different purposes.
-The International Festival aims to showcase world-class arts, and therefore is very particular in which acts it invites to perform.
+Some visitors get confused between the International Festival and Fringe Festival as they are both held over the same three weeks in August, but they are run by different organisations and actually have very different purposes.
+The International Festival aims to showcase world-class arts and therefore is very particular in which acts it invites to perform.
 By contrast The Fringe allows anyone to put on a show that wants to.
 Both formats work well and allow a diverse range of acts to perform in Edinburgh every year.

 Tickets for all shows and performances can be purchased on the EIF website, by calling 0131 473 2000, or by visiting The Hub Ticket Office, just down from Edinburgh Castle on Castlehill.